 ASCAP has a one-time Membership fee of $50.00 for a writer or publisher ($100 for both).
 This can seem expensive for some and trust me, I understand.
-You’ve already spent money on your recording time, recording studio gear as well other things and here comes another fee or expensive you have to pay.
+You’ve already spent money on your recording time, recording studio gear as well other things, and here comes another fee or expensive you have to pay.
 It seems like everyone wants your money at this point.

 Benefits Of Being An ASCAP Member